|Come and experience the crystal clear waters of the Costa Tropical's glorious beaches.|

 Beaches are listed from West to East.

 Motril's coastal strip has several beaches, the two closest to the town itself being Playa Granada and Playa Poniente.
-More >
+The latter is better developed, but the area is not aesthetic enough for… More →

 About beaches in Andalucia